rokath/tip/README.md

 * Usual compressors cannot succeed on very small buffers, because they add translation information to the data.
 * **TiP** is an adaptable very-short-buffer packer, suitable for embedded devices.
 Like [COBS](https://en.wikipedia.org/wiki/Consistent_Overhead_Byte_Stuffing) it removes all zeroes from the data, but additionally tries data compression.
 * The TiP worst-case overhead is 1 byte per each starting 7 bytes (+14%) for uncompressable data, but the expected average packed size is about 50% of the unpacked data. <sub>(For comparism: [COBS](https://en.wikipedia.org/wiki/Consistent_Overhead_Byte_Stuffing) adds 1 byte overhead per each starting 255 bytes, but does not compress at all.)</sub>
-* Like [TCOBS](https://github.com/rokath//tcobs), TiP can already compress 2 bytes into 1 byte but is expected to do adaptable better on arbitrary data with more computing effort.
+* Like [TCOBS](https://github.com/rokath//tcobs), TiP can already compress 2 bytes into 1 byte but is expected to do adaptable better on arbitrary data with a bit more computing effort.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>